 What is a master trust?

-When you take out a death in service insurance policy (also known as group life insurance), you will need to ensure a trust is in place to manage your scheme, to comply with legislation.
+When you take out a death in service insurance policy (also known as group life insurance), you will need to ensure a trust is in place to manage your scheme.

-You may wish to join a master trust, which is a HMRC registered scheme set up and run by a third party to manage and administer death in service insurance schemes.
+You may wish to join a master trust, which is a collective trust.
+This is set up and run by a third party to manage and administer death in service insurance policies.

-A master trust can help avoid the hassle of setting up and managing your own scheme.
+A master trust can help avoid the hassle of setting up and managing your own scheme trust.

 How does a master trust work?

 When an employer selects a master trust, all insured employees become scheme members.
-The professional trustees of the master trust will hold the policy and will be responsible for identifying any beneficiaries who may receive the payout should a claim be made.
+The professional trustees of the master trust will hold the policy.
+They will be responsible for identifying any beneficiaries who may receive the payment should a claim be made.

-In the event of the death of a member, you must submit the required information to the master trust scheme
+For registered schemes, they will also be responsible for reporting to HMRC and keeping up to date with relevant laws and regulations.
+In the event of the death of a member, you must submit the required information to the master trust scheme.
+Your provider may have a claim form for you to fill in.

 Advantages of a master trust

-• Setting up your own scheme can be very time consuming as you will be required to do everything yourself, including registering the scheme with HMRC.
+• Setting up your own scheme can be very time consuming as you will need to do everything yourself, including registering the scheme with HMRC.
 With a master trust, this is all taken care of for you.

 • By joining a master trust, you can reduce administration by avoiding the hassle of setting up and administering your own scheme.